Orange County Truck Accident Attorney

 They Pull Reports

 Trucking accident lawyers not only look into the visible evidence, but they also will request reports.
-This includes the police report, the vehicle inspection report, warehouse logs, trucker logs, and other information that hold clues to how the accident happened.
+This includes the police accident report, the vehicle inspection report, warehouse logs, trucker logs, and other information that hold clues to how the accident happened.
 They can find out how the truck driver may have been behaving before the accident, whether the truck had an issue with its maintenance or performance, and whether the truck driver was fatigued.
 This can point to who is responsible for large commercial truck accidents.

 They Look At The Driver History